 - Adam Spiers uses mr together with a plugin for GNU Stow (a symlink farm manager).
 This approach is in some respects similar to vcsh but uses symlinks rather than detached git working trees.

-- Manpage of the git-home-history tool
+- the git-home-history tool

 - Article about gibak, a Git-based backup system (see also Debian RFP)